 (1) Land is a natural resource of utmost importance.
-It supports natural vegetation, wild life, human life, economic activities, transport and communication systems.
+It supports natural vegetation, wildlife, human life, economic activities, transport and communication systems.

 (2) Land is present in limited size so we must use it effectively.

-Fig: Land Resources in India
+Land under important Relief Features in India

-(3) About 43 percent of the land area is plain, which provides facilities for agriculture and industry
+(3) About 43 per cent of the land area is plain, which provides facilities for agriculture and industry

 (5) About 27 per cent of the area of the country is the plateau region that possesses rich reserves of minerals, fossil fuels and forests.

-(2) Land use data, however, is available only for 93 per cent of the total geographical area because the land use reporting for most of the north-east states except Assam has not been done completely.
+(2) Land use data, however, is available only for 93 per cent of the total geographical area because the land use reporting for most of the northeast states except Assam has not been done completely.
 Also, some areas of Jammu and Kashmir occupied by Pakistan and China have also not been surveyed.

 Land Degradation and Conservation measures